Looking to consolidate a joint debt or alleviate your partner’s debt? Discover which providers allow joint balance transfers below.

-While the requirements and process you take can vary between credit card providers, the following steps can be used as a general guide when transferring someone else’s debt to a balance transfer credit card in your name.
-Get in touch with the institution you're applying with for further information.
+The following steps can be used as a general guide when transferring someone else’s debt to a balance transfer credit card in your name.

 - Compare credit cards.
 Compare balance transfer credit cards to find a one that has a competitive interest rate and promotional period to suit your debt consolidation needs.
 You'll want to make sure it has a credit limit that can support your balance (remember that some issuers only allow you to transfer up to a percentage of your credit limit) and that you can pay off the entire debt before the promotional period ends.

 - Check the balance transfer terms and conditions.
 Make sure the credit card allows balance transfers between different account names, and whether or not your partner will need to be a secondary cardholder.
 For cards not listed on this page, you can check the card product disclosure statement or call the issuer for more information.

 - Apply for the credit card.
 You will need to provide details including your full name, address, drivers licence or passport number and employment.